Illinois man’s body found in fuel tanker hauled by truck: reports

 "We got a lot of questions we’d like to have answers to we ain’t go them yet.
 I’m hoping the truth does come out," said Mike Metcalf, Meyer's stepfather.

 The family added that Meyer didn't drive a gasoline truck or know of anyone in Buckley.
+His obituary stated that he worked at a BP gas station in Nashville.

 CLICK HERE TO GET THE FOX NEWS APP